 Protein Apple Pie!

-For the base, I grabbed the mix outlined below and pressed it into three of these mini tart tins.
+For the base, I grabbed the mix outlined below and pressed it into three of mini tart tins.
 They’re actually tartlet tins, I know, but I like using them for pie because (there’s something terrific about being able to eat entire mini pies!)
 Here’s an inane video I just assembled showing you how easy it is to press the mix into the tin and assemble the whole pie – note the music too, kind of melancholic but the oh, the talent of the musicians!
 Hehe, that’s my bro (the family’s musical prodigy) on the guitar and yours truly (not the family’s musical prodigy) on a tragically-out-of-tune piano.

 1. Mixed together in a bowl with a spoon.

 2. After I finished pressing the mix into the tin, I baked them at 180 C (356 F) for approximately 15 minutes.